Magical Snickerdoodle Cookies, a Nut-Free & Egg-Free Recipe

 Jump to Recipe

-Sometimes I only bake a dozen cookies, freeze the rest of the rolled cookie dough on a cookie sheet, and when they are frozen, transfer them to a freezer bag to bake later.
-It’s a great make-ahead option for when you want a small batch of fresh cookies or when you are preparing to make dozens and dozens of cookies.
+• It’s a great make-ahead option for when you want a small batch of fresh cookies or when you are preparing to make dozens and dozens of cookies.

-Easy Egg Substitute for Cookies
+Easy Egg-Free Substitute for Cookies

 One of my sons is allergic to eggs and I’ve tried several kinds of egg substitutes.
-But my favorite egg substitute for making cookies is a combination of water, oil, and baking powder.
+My favorite egg substitute for making cookies is a combination of water, oil, and baking powder.
 Using a combination of water, oil, and baking powder as an egg substitute doesn’t add any flavor or allergen to the cookies.
 This combination is very simple to use whereas some other egg substitutes require some special handling.

 It’s important to check that your baking powder is fresh.
 Combine a small amount of baking powder and water together and if the baking powder is fizzy, then you know that the baking powder is fresh.
 Discard and create a new mixture of 1.5 tablespoon water, 1.5 tablespoon oil, 1 teaspoon baking powder after you cream the butter and sugar.

-Rodelle Vanilla Brand Ambassador Cookie Exchange
+Rodelle Vanilla

 I’m happy to be a Rodelle Vanilla brand ambassador because I love that they have peanut and tree nut free facilities and are very transparent about disclosing other allergens.
-So far I’ve shared a recipe for ice cream in a bag (perfect as an activity) and a review of some of the Rodelle products, Ma Lai Go, a Chinese sponge cake that is served for dessert at dim sum restaurants, and the creamiest vanilla bean ice cream (I take one extra step to make the ice cream super creamy).
+So far I’ve shared a recipe for ice cream in a bag (perfect as an activity) and a review of some of the Rodelle products, Ma Lai Go, a Chinese sponge cake (not egg-free) that is served for dessert at dim sum restaurants, and the creamiest vanilla bean ice cream (I take one extra step to make the ice cream super creamy).
 If you want to learn more about their products, you can find more information on Rodelle’s website or order from Amazon (affiliate link).

 This recipe as written is free of peanuts, tree nuts, egg, shellfish, fish, soy, and sesame.